ronniross/emergence-engine/emergent-reality.md

 ## 2. The relationship between space and time in Special vs General Relativity

-It is important to clarify what "non-Euclidean" means in physics:
 **In Minkowski Spacetime (Special Relativity):** Space is strictly Euclidean (flat).
 Time is mathematically a flat straight line, but its relationship to space is hyperbolic.
 Therefore, the 4D whole is **pseudo-Euclidean**; I will explore that further later.

 **In General Relativity:** Einstein later realized that gravity actually *warps* and curves space and time.
 Therefore, in General Relativity, **both space and time are genuinely non-Euclidean** (curved).
 Mass tells spacetime how to curve, and curved spacetime tells mass how to move.